wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.7.7 =
+* Fixed a bug that could lead to missing newlines in response emails when no content was provided

 = 1.7.6 =
 * Removed error notification that could appear in certain installs when uploaded files are cleaned after emailing them